46 Positive Environmental Success Stories - May 2024

 Photo by Bryce olsen / Unsplash

-A proof of concept shows how 1,000°C can be reached using solar power.
-Researchers from Switzerland used synthetic quartz to trap solar energy at temperatures over 1,000°C (1,832°F).
-This will help demonstrate potential role in providing clean energy for carbon-intensive industries which are dominated by fossil fuels.
+A proof of concept shows how 1,000 °C can be reached using solar power.
+Researchers from Switzerland used synthetic quartz to trap solar energy at temperatures over 1,000 °C (1,832 °F).
+This will help demonstrate a potential role in providing clean energy for carbon-intensive industries which are dominated by fossil fuels.
 (Techxplore)

 photo of wind turbines on green grass